killedcat/bitbeard/README.md

 ## Security Warnings

 **Bitbeard has some config defaults for jackett and qbittorrent.
-He's got defaults that can be exploited if you port forward for remote management.**
+They can be exploited if you port forward for remote management.**

 - **qBittorrent**: If you expose port 8080 externally, **change the default password**.
 - **Jackett**: If you expose port 9117 externally, **change the API key**.